The Law of Large Numbers for Large Stable Matchings: The Law of Large Numbers for a Large Stable Matching

 \end{lemma}

 The remarkable aspect of Lemma \ref{lemm:bounded_difference_condition} is that the bounded difference condition does not impose any restrictions on the report map $\alpha$ other than requiring the resulting matching to be stable.
-The proof of Lemma \ref{lemm:bounded_difference_condition} is shown in the online supplemental note.
+The proof of Lemma \ref{lemm:bounded_difference_condition} is provided in the online supplemental note.
 It is well known in the literature that under the assumption of strict preferences, the set of two-sided stable matchings has a lattice structure with upper and lower bounds corresponding to two extreme cases of student-optimal and student-worst matchings.
 Furthermore, it is well known that when the preferences of colleges over students are identical, these two bounds coincide and there is a unique stable matching.
 Lemma \ref{lemm:bounded_difference_condition} shows a finite sample result, explicitly relating the degree of preference heterogeneity among colleges (as expressed by the maximum rank difference $h(\tilde s,\tilde z)$) to the ``closeness'' of the two bounds.
-When the maximum rank difference among colleges is bounded by $k$, the student-optimal and student-worst matchings are different at most for $(m+1)(32(k \vee 1) +1)$ students.\footnote{We thank an anonymous referee for pointing out this implication to us.}
+When the maximum rank difference among colleges is bounded by $k$, the student-optimal and student-worst matchings are different at most for $(m+1)(32(k \vee 1) +1)$ students.\footnote{We thank an anonymous referee for pointing out this implication to us.} The role of college preference heterogeneity in our approach are explored further in Example \ref{ex:1} below.

+By applying McDiarmid's inequality together with the bounded difference condition established in Lemma \ref{lemm:bounded_difference_condition}, we obtain a concentration inequality for the second difference on the right hand side of (\ref{decomp}) as follows.